-9 We could have used unsigned chars instead of ints, since Sudoku only needs numbers from 1 to 9, but we decided
+9 We could have used unsigned chars instead of ints, since Sudoku only needs numbers from 1 to 9, but we decided that ints would be simpler, despite the additional cost in space.

 8. Damn, it's the big one.